Hermanno/maven-plugin/was6-maven-plugin/README.md

 ## Generating stub code for an EJB

-Generate stub-code and put the stub-code for EjbClient in a spécifique jar.
+With genEjbClientJar parameter you will generate stub-code and put the stub-code for EjbClient in a specific jar.

-You while get 2 jar
+You will get two jar
 * XxxxxEjb.jar > Contain all the file
 * XxxxxEjbClient.jar > Contain only the stub-code for EbjClient.